chesslablab/chess-data/docs/data-mining.md

 ### 💎💎💎 `heuristics.php`

-The example below populates the `heuristics_mine` column with heuristics data on a player basis:
+The example below calculates the `heuristics_mine` column on a player basis:

 ```text
 docker exec -itu 1000:1000 chess_data_php php cli/mine/heuristics.php "Anand,V"
 ```

+This command requires the `fen_mine` column to be populated with data.

-This column is intended to store a JSON object representing the [PHP Chess heuristics](https://chesslablab.github.io/php-chess/heuristics/) in a game.
+The `heuristics_mine` column is intended to store a JSON object representing the [PHP Chess heuristics](https://chesslablab.github.io/php-chess/heuristics/) in a game.
 It allows to gather insights about the decisions that have been made to make the moves.
 With the data from the heuristics mine, you can take advantage of [MySQL JSON functions](https://dev.mysql.com/doc/refman/8.0/en/json-functions.html) to perform operations on JSON values like in the following examples.

 #### Example